8 Wonders Of The World | Are They Worth Visiting?

 High atop Corcovado Mountain stands the iconic 30m (98ft) tall Christ the Redeemer, a symbol of faith, hope, and unity for the people of Brazil.

-As the most famous attraction in Rio de Janeiro, it is no surprise that this enormous structure attracts two million visitors annually.
+As Rio de Janeiro’s most famous attraction, it is no surprise that this enormous structure attracts two million visitors annually.

 Best Time of the Year to visit

-The best time to visit is during the dry season between June to September.
+The best time to visit Christ the Redeemer is during the dry season between June to September.
 During this time, the skies are clearer, giving better visibility from the statue of Rio de Janeiro.

 Tips for visiting